cs480x-21c/03-Experiment/README.md

 - We also compared using completely random data for each dataset with using slightly ordered data.
 Completely random datasets were really really hard to read (see screenshot below).
 They are also uncommon as real-world datasets, and thus might be perceived as meaningless by the viewer.
 For these reasons, we created slightly ordered data that follows a sine wave, plus or minus some random amount of variation.
 This made the data much easier to read for viewers.
 If we were doing this again, we would use smoother data so that the user tasks were more similar to real-life tasks.

-Completely random data on left, slightly ordered data on right:
+The pictures below show completely random data on left, slightly ordered data on right:

 ![random line](img/random%20line.png) ![ordered line](img/ordered%20line.png)